-Waynesboro is a blue-collar town, with 40.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Waynesboro is a city of professionals, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Waynesboro who work in sales jobs (11.61%), teaching (11.51%), and office and administrative support (8.48%).
+Because occupations involving physical labor dominate the local economy, Waynesboro is generally considered to be a blue-collar town.
+41.98% of the Waynesboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Waynesboro is a city of transportation and shipping workers, sales and office workers, and service providers.
+There are especially a lot of people living in Waynesboro who work in sales jobs (9.85%), office and administrative support (8.45%), and healthcare suport services (8.30%).

-Waynesboro is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Waynesboro doesn't have a public transportation system that people use for their commute.

-The per capita income in Waynesboro in 2010 was $18,374, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $73,496 for a family of four.
-However, Waynesboro contains both very wealthy and poor people as well.
-Waynesboro also has one of the higher rates of people living in poverty in the nation, with 36.55% of its population below the federal poverty line.
+The per capita income in Waynesboro in 2018 was $17,127, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $68,508 for a family of four.
+Waynesboro also has one of the higher rates of people living in poverty in the nation, with 38.75% of its population below the federal poverty line.

 The most common language spoken in Waynesboro is English.
 Other important languages spoken here include Spanish and Italian.